swseighman/Java-Perf-Grafana/ComputeConfiguration.md

 #### Install Docker

+Docker will be used to support infrastructure services and for deploying demo applications.

 > **NOTE:** With Oracle Linux 7.9, begin by editing `/etc/yum.repos.d/oraclelinux-developer-ol7.repo` and change the block `[ol7_developer]` from `enabled=0` to `enabled=1`:
 >
 > ```